CircleCI-Public/circleci-server-windows-image-builder/README.md

 By default the disk image is set to 160 GB, but it can be updated based on your requirements.
-In the packer.yml, update the *launch_block_device_mappings* block for AWS and *disk_size* value for GCP
+In the packer.yml, update the *launch_block_device_mappings* block for AWS and *disk_size* value for GCP You will need to update the `disk_size_gb` in your Machine Provisioner configmap to the same value changed above.

 ### Common troubleshooting